qzhang503/proteoQ/README.md

 )
 ```

+While multiple PSMs carry information about the precision in peptide
+measures, the above single-sample variance does not inform sampling
+errors prior to peptide separations.
+For instance, the same peptide
+species from a given sample remain indistinguishable/exchangeable prior
+to the off-line fractionation.
+As a result, the CV shown by `normPSM` or
+`purgePSM` mainly tell us the uncertainty of measures beyond the point
+of peptide parting.

-Peptide quantitations with single PSM identification, so-called one-hit
+*NB:* (1) Peptide quantitations with single PSM identification,
-wonders, will yield infinite CV and be nullified as well.
+so-called one-hit wonders, will yield infinite CV and be nullified as
+well.
+An option of keeping ohw is currently under construction.
+(2) CV

-*NB:* CV is sensitive to outliers and some large CV in peptide
+is sensitive to outliers and some large CV in peptide quantitations may
-quantitations may be merely due to a small number of bad measures.
+be merely due to a small number of bad measures.
+Although the option of
-Although the option of `rm_outliers` was set to `FALSE` during our
+`rm_outliers` was set to `FALSE` during our earlier call to `normPSM`, I
-earlier call to `normPSM`, I think it is generally a good idea to have
-`rm_outliers = TRUE`.
+think it is generally a good idea to have `rm_outliers = TRUE`.

 #### 1.2.2 Summarize PSMs to peptides